ZonedDateTime type supports the following patterns:

 ToString override, for example.)

-x is used only for formatting; it includes the abbreviation associated with the time zone at the given time, such as "PST" or "PDT".
+x is used only for formatting; it includes the abbreviation or name associated with the time zone at the given time, such as "PST" or "PDT".
 This is format-only as abbreviations are often ambiguous; they are not a substitute for full time zone identifiers.

 Note that time zones from the TZDB provider only have abbreviations; time zones from the BCL provider have the standard/daylight names provided by